quiet branches labs

 zone 1 move fast

-no external dependencies means no gates, and no gates means anyone with the skill to build it can own it. that includes designers with AI coding tools, PMs who can prototype, and engineers who can move without ceremony. this is where the AI speed gains are real. design and engineer in parallel, ship without ceremony, learn in the open. if you're moving slowly on a Zone 1 surface, ask why.
+no external dependencies means no clearances. anyone with the skill to build it can own it: designers with AI coding tools, PMs who can prototype, engineers who can move without ceremony.

-gate: internal review only
+clearance: internal review only

 if any PDVF check failed before you ran the classifier: document the override: who authorized it, which check was skipped, and why. the zone is assigned. the gap is not closed.

-zone 2 design first
+zone 2 coordinated

-a technical or contractual blocker is in play: something no one on your team can unilaterally resolve. an API contract not finalized, a system hand-off pending, a data source not yet available. design the full surface now so you're ready the moment it clears. if the only thing blocking you is a stakeholder opinion you could force in a 30-minute meeting, that's Zone 1 with a missing decision, not Zone 2. designate a named reviewer before anything goes to staging. if the dependency hasn't moved in 14 days, re-evaluate for PDVF.
+if the only thing blocking you is a stakeholder opinion you could force in a 30-minute meeting, that's zone 1 with a missing decision, not zone 2. if the dependency hasn't moved in 14 days, re-evaluate for PDVF.

-gate: named reviewer must clear before staging
+clearance: named reviewer sign-off before staging

 if any PDVF check failed before you ran the classifier: document the override: who authorized it, which check was skipped, and why. the zone is assigned. the gap is not closed.

-zone 3 shell only
+zone 3 provisional

-vendor or integration not yet confirmed. build the container and placeholder states. make no internal design decisions until the dependency is resolved. when the vendor is confirmed and contracted, this surface moves to Zone 2.
+vendor or integration not yet confirmed. build the container and placeholder states. make no internal design decisions until the dependency is resolved. when the vendor is confirmed and contracted, this surface moves to zone 2.

-gate: vendor + integration confirmed
+clearance: vendor + integration confirmed

 run a spike first technical questions are open